 - Studies on the Economics of Recycling

-CalRecycle Business Programs and Resources
+CalRecycle Business Assistance and Resources

 - Business Assistance Home Page.
 A list with links to the web pages of programs and services at CalRecycle toward helping businesses.

 - Buy Recycled Program.
 CalRecycle's Buy Recycled Program promotes the State's policy to "buy green."
 The program assists procurement officers of the Department of General Services (DGS), all other State agencies, local governments, and private businesses in establishing practices for purchasing recycled-content products (RCP).
 Also, our Buy Recycled Resources feature other search tools to find Recycled Content Products.

 - Data Central.
 A portal that provides quick access to a variety of CalRecycle and other data sources and tools relating to California’s solid waste stream, waste disposal and recycling facility infrastructure, materials flow, recycling, and much more.